annashipman/mac_setup/README.md

 ## Manual steps after `suited`

+1. Move `FileVault Recovery Key.txt` from desktop to somewhere safe.

-1. Update github email address in `.gitconfig`.
+2. Update github email address in `.gitconfig`.

-2. Set caps lock to control (System prefs -> keyboard -> Modifier keys)
+3. Set caps lock to control (System prefs -> keyboard -> Modifier keys)

-3. Set tap to click (System prefs -> keypad)
+4. Set tap to click (System prefs -> keypad)

-4. Set up notes, calendar, reminders to sync (System Preferences -> iCloud -> uncheck the things then select the things I want to synch.
+5. Set up notes, calendar, reminders to sync (System Preferences -> iCloud -> uncheck the things then select the things I want to synch.
 (Messages is automatic.))

-5. Notes: File -> Preferences -> Order by title
+6. Notes: File -> Preferences -> Order by title

-6. Stop notifications (System Preferences -> Notifications -> Do Not Disturb from 00:00 to 00:00)
+7. Stop notifications (System Preferences -> Notifications -> Do Not Disturb from 00:00 to 00:00)